September 13, 2017

 In my second year of law school, I first read a book about Islam and politics, Islam and the Foundations of Governance, in which Ali Abdul Razek argues that Islamic law should have no role in governance.
 This book opened my eyes to concerns other than those of my neighborhood preachers, mosques, or the Islamic and socialist student associations.
 I became the first law student working to promote liberal ideas on campus, and co-founded the first classic liberal youth organization in Egypt in 2007 after graduation, coinciding with the opening of the public sphere in Egypt under international pressure.

 Despite my neighborhood being a direct beneficiary of USAID, the USAID projects in Egypt created neither the atmosphere nor the resources for people like me to learn ideas other than those of the Islamists or the socialists, and USAID’s development of the neighborhood did not stop the hate toward the United States.
 For more than thirty years, the United States has tried to cultivate an ally in Egypt that shares - or at least accepts - American values.
 Egypt is the beneficiary of one of the United States’ longest-running foreign aid programs, and is the third largest global recipient of U.S. aid after Afghanistan and Israel, the Washington Post reported.
 The United States has invested nearly $28 billion in economic assistance in Egypt.
-However, the mission not achieved.

-Yet, despite this substantial investment, the Egyptian institutions most in need of reform remain stagnant.
+Yet despite this substantial investment, the Egyptian institutions most in need of reform remain stagnant.
 USAID built 200 schools, provided 24 million books to school libraries, trained more than 200,000 teachers, assistants, and school administrators, and provided support for technology use.
 The culmination of these efforts was Egyptian education ranking 118 out of 118 countries in education quality in the 2013-2014 Global Competitiveness Report.

 USAID has carried out many infrastructure projects that have undeniably changed the lives of Egyptians.
 USAID provided nearly $5.7 billion to Egypt between 1975 and 2006 (more than 20 percent of total aid to Egypt), and improved access to drinking water for one-third of Egyptians.
 Egypt's electricity production has increased tenfold since aid projects started in 1975, and energy consumption by Egyptians increased by 600 percent.
 But the problem is that Egyptians are never told about USAID’s work, or are exposed only to disinformation spread by the Egyptian media.
 If USAID funds a health or education project, the United States should require the Egyptian government to inform its people that USAID works to help them in order to change minds about the Unites States.